Into the crossfire: evaluating the use of a language model to crowdsource gun violence reports: Methodology

-We collected data using the full-archive search endpoint from the Twitter Academic API v2 between December 2022 and August 2023.
+We collected labeled and unlabeled data using the full-archive search endpoint from the Twitter Academic API v2 between December 2022 and August 2023.

-We treat as labelled examples of the positive class all posts that received a reply from Fogo Cruzado's profile in Rio de Janeiro requesting information about gun violence events.
-To create this labelled dataset, referred to as \textbf{Dataset $L$}, We collected all interactions of the user ``\textit{@fogocruzadorj}".
-We then collected all the posts to which these messages were replied.
-The \textbf{Dataset $L$} includes 36,241 messages posted between 9 June 2016 and 24 May 2023.
+First, we collected a \textbf{Dataset $L$} of labeled examples for the positive class, with tweets about gun violence reports).
+The dataset includes all posts that received a reply from Fogo Cruzado's profile in Rio de Janeiro requesting information about gun violence events.
+The labeled dataset $L$ includes all Twitter posts to which the user ``\nolinkurl{@fogocruzadorj}'' responded to, totaling 36,241 messages posted between 9 June 2016 and 24 May 2023.

-To represent the negative class, we collected posts with the keywords monitored by Fogo Cruzado using distinct search parameters, resulting in two datasets.
-These unlabelled datasets represent posts with geographical and language metadata and are named $ U_{geo}$ and $ U_{lang}$, respectively.
+Then, we collected a \textbf{Dataset $U_{lang}$} of unlabeled examples for the negative class, with tweets in Portuguese with keywords monitored by Fogo Cruzado but not responded to.
+We included all posts with the same keywords monitored by Fogo Cruzado using distinct search parameters, regardless of the user location.
+We excluded all posts for which the language metadata is not Portuguese (``\textit{lang: pt}'').
+The dataset contains 12,803,338 messages posted between 5 December 2020 and 7 May 2023.

+Finally, we collected a \textbf{Dataset $U_{geo}$} of unlabeled examples for the negative class, with posts in Rio de Janeiro with keywords monitored by Fogo Cruzado but not responded to.
+As before, we included the same keywords monitored by Fogo Cruzado.
+We excluded all posts for which the geolocation metadata is not in Rio de Janeiro.
+This dataset specifically emulates the Tweetdeck feed monitored by Fogo Cruzado and contains 319,114 messages posted between 31st October 2016 and 7th May 2023.
+Most of these messages are examples of the negative class (i.e., do not represent a report of gun violence event).
+However, as explained in Section~\ref{chap:background}, there are also reports that have not received an interaction and, hence, are not labeled.
 Assuming that gun violence is more common in Rio de Janeiro than in other Portuguese-speaking regions, posts with geographical metadata associated with Rio de Janeiro ($ U_{geo}$) are more likely to have a higher proportion of reports of gun violence compared to all posts in Portuguese containing the keywords monitored ($ U_{lang}$).

-For \textbf{Dataset $ U_{geo} $}, we used keywords and geographic filters similar to those used by Fogo Cruzado's team to monitor gun violence in Rio de Janeiro.
-This dataset emulates the Tweetdeck feed monitored by Fogo Cruzado and contains 319,114 messages posted between 31st October 2016 and 7th May 2023.
-Most of these messages are examples of the negative class (i.e., do not represent a report of gun violence event).
-However, as explained in Section~\ref{chap:background}, there are also reports that have not received an interaction and, hence, are not labelled.

-For \textbf{\textit{Dataset $ U_{lang} $}}, we used keywords and a language filter (``\textit{lang: pt}") to get all tweets in Portuguese with the keywords monitored regardless of the user's location; therefore, it is broader than $ U_{geo} $.
-It contains 12,803,338 messages posted between 5 December 2020 and 7 May 2023.